 “...The sons of Rabbi Hisda said to Rabbi Ashi: Amemar once visited our town: lacking wine, we brought him beer, but he would not recite havdalah [over it], ‘and passed the night fasting.’
 The next day we took trouble to procure wine for him, whereupon he recited havdalah and ate something...This proves three things; even one who recites havdalah in the evening service must recite havdalah over a cup; a person must not eat until he has recited havdalah; and he who did not recite havdalah at the termination of the Sabbath proceeds to recite havdalah any time during the week” (Pesachim 107a).

 *One who does not attend or recite maariv, the evening service, may simply recite“Baruch ha’mavdeel bein kodesh l’chol,” "Blessed is he who separates between the holy and the mundane” after the time when three stars would appear in the sky.
-M’lacha (creative labor) is then permitted.
+M’lacha (creative labor) is then permitted but food may not be eaten.